Hometown: Madison, NHAge: 37Team: CMSDoubleJRunning

 In order to prepare for snowshoe racing you must get out there and train in your snowshoes.
 As the popularity of snowshoe racing has grown so has the number of local events.
 On any weekend from the end of December through March there is at least one and as many as four snowshoe races held throughout New England.
 Most races are between 5-10 kms with the occasional marathon distance event.
 Races are held on public trails, Nordic ski networks, and golf courses.
 The race courses are often a combination of groomed and virgin snowshoe singletrack.
 Races held at ski resorts often use the Nordic ski networks.
 These courses are described as 'groomed' because racers enjoy the hardpacked Nordic ski trails.
 Some events also define snowmobile tracks as 'groomed' snowshoe courses.
 Either way, 'groomed' differs dramatically from virgin singletrack.
 One of the most charming elements of snowshoe racing is singletrack.
 Racing on a devilishly twisty singletrack with someone on your heels is surprisingly thrilling.
 Snowshoe racing fields have between 50-125 participants.
 Depending on the course, the start can be extremely important.
 Make sure to scout out the first 100 meters of the course to determine when or if it narrows to singletrack.
 Generally, racers align in a single file within the first few hundred meters of the start.
 Tight track can make passing difficult so seed yourself wisely at the start.
 Because these races are often less than 10 kms there are no 'water stops' on the course.
 If you think you may be on the course for more than an hour then it's recommended that you carry fluids.
 Finally, due to the extra few lbs. of weight on your feet and the softness of the snow you can expect to run 1-3 minutes per mile slower on snowshoes than on the roads.
 But ultimately, in snowshoe racing it's not how fast you run...it's how much fun you're having doing it!

-Thanks to our AMAZING sponsor DION Snowshoes, we will be giving away three pair of their #1 racing snowshoes, the model 121 with secure fit binding and standard cleat, this winter!
+Thanks to our AMAZING sponsor DION Snowshoes, we will be giving away two pair of their #1 racing snowshoes, the model 121 with secure fit binding and standard cleat, this winter!
 And here's how you can win a pair.
-First, we will raffle off a pair at the Exeter Snowshoe Hullabaloo event.
-Secondly, for every race you do you'll be entered into a drawing for a pair that we'll announce at the March 5th Granite State Snowshoe Championship.
+First, for every race you do you'll be entered into a drawing for a pair that we'll announce at the Granite State Snowshoe Championship.
 Lastly, we'll give away a pair to a participant at those championships following the race.
-So, that's three ways for you to win a pair of these incredible snowshoes this winter!
+So, that's two ways for you to win a pair of these incredible snowshoes this winter!